dokku/dokku/README.md

 ## Configuring

 Set up a domain and a wildcard domain pointing to that host.
 Make sure `/home/dokku/VHOST` is set to this domain.
 By default it's set to whatever hostname the host has.
-This file is only created if the hostname can be resolved by dig (`dig +short $HOSTNAME`).
+This file is only created if the hostname can be resolved by dig (`dig +short $(hostname -f)`).
 Otherwise you have to create the file manually and set it to your prefered domain.
 If this file still is not present when you push your app, dokku will publish the app with a port number (i.e. `http://example.com:49154` - note the missing subdomain).

 You'll have to add a public key associated with a username by doing something like this from your local machine: